Katie Schenk - October 22, 2019

-What do ad comms want?
 B-schools want friendly people that work well in teams and aren’t afraid to put themselves out there.
-They enjoy bringing in offbeat but balanced students.
+They enjoy bringing in offbeat, but balanced students.
 So, the more unique your interests, the easier it is to craft this essay.

 It’s not the best idea to write about solitary pursuits.
 Ad comms are looking for people with people-skills, so it’s better to highlight activities that involve working with others in some way.

 If you have a business mentor that you respect, you’re well on your way to a successful admiration essay.
 Who you choose makes a big difference to the final result.
 But then, so does what you have to say about that person.
 This question also considers the types of people that have influenced your career.

 This prompt seeks to uncover the traits you value in others.
 Generally speaking, the attributes that you admire in others are the things you’re hoping to develop in yourself.

-Use concrete examples to show that you have learned something from your subject.
+Use concrete examples to show that you've learned something from your subject.
 Ask yourself what you do differently now or how your actions have changed - and remember to show, not tell (describe a situation, not just the person).

-What shouldn’t you do?
 Avoid choosing a famous person unless you have a personal relationship with him or her.
 Part of the idea is to get a picture of how you learn from others and the boundaries of your relationship-building capacity.

 This prompt may seem like a straightforward essay question, but it’s a little more complicated than merely relating a recent leadership experience.
 This particular prompt requires care - as it’s too easy for the response to be vague or (frighteningly) dull.

-What is this question asking?
 Yes, this topic seeks to uncover whether you can lead - as it’s essential for business success.
 It’s asking how you guide and whether you can inspire others.
 You’re not being asked to recount a time when you held a position of leadership; it’s much deeper than that.
 You’re being asked to show how and when your leadership style emerged and what makes it unique - making you an inspiring leader.

 One important characteristic that can come through in this piece is accountability.
 Leadership and teamwork essays usually involve some level of adversity (otherwise you didn’t lead; you merely performed existing functions) - and you need to accept responsibility.

 It’s easy to reach a level of self-depreciation while striving to be humble.
 But you should avoid this.
 And, you’ll want to sidestep ethical dilemma questions as they demonstrate different aspects of your personality.